hothanhxuan/SQL-Data-Questions/README.md

 - Each SQL query is saved in a `.sql` file.
 - Solutions are grouped by topics or difficulty where possible (e.g., joins, aggregation, window functions).
-- Code is written to be readable, modular, and compatible with PostgreSQL.
+- Code is written to be readable, modular, and compatible with PostgreSQL(DataLemur and LeetCode), and MySQL(HackerRank).